Character Search

 Psylocke, caught in a concentration camp and distressed after her fellow ESPer Tom was killed while she was in his head, is said to have met and befriended Victoria Bentley, a magic user from early Dr. Strange stories.
 It's an unusual pairing that won't receive any further development, to my knowledge.

 Chris Claremont would draw on a lot of the elements introduced here for both his Excalibur series as well as the main X-Men title.
 It's also worth observing the degree to which Alan Moore (assuming there wasn't editorial involvement) was playing with the rest of the Marvel Universe.
 Using Shaw and Gyrich shows an awareness of Claremont's X-Men, and so it's not a coincidence that Jaspers' super-hero concentration dystopia resembles Days of Future Past.
-There's also references to events in Hulk and passing reference to the Avengers and SHIELD, etc. From my perspective, it's too bad that Moore didn't have a falling out with Marvel because i would have liked to see what else he could have done in their universe, although i suppose most people would prefer that he went on to create Watchmen.
+There's also references to events in Hulk and passing reference to the Avengers and SHIELD, etc. From my perspective, it's too bad that Moore had a falling out with Marvel because i would have liked to see what else he could have done in their universe, although i suppose most people would prefer that he went on to create Watchmen.

 Still, it's nice to have these stories, and we did get to keep the great Alan Davis.